Might Quality Ratings Influence Web Page Rankings?

-Applying Quality Signals to Blogs
+Applying Quality Ratings to Blogs

 The patent claims section does call out blogs as the types of sites that would be covered by this patent, but with the removal of a couple of short sentences, those claims could easily be applied to any kind of web site.

 It’s quite possible that there’s a very similar patent filed by Google as the USPTO that explores how quality ratings signals may be applied to non-blog sites.

 Google specifically points out things like click rate, blog subscription rate, and PageRank scores as web site signals that can be associated with a blog.